LAST UPDATED – 10/19/22 – 14-Day Ireland Travel Itinerary

 The first stop you will make on your trip is to the beautiful capital city of Dublin, Ireland.
 In my itinerary, I have you arriving and departing from Dublin, but you can modify the itinerary if you are going to be traveling into and out of a different city.
 Not only is Dublin Ireland’s capital, but it also has a large number of can’t miss attractions for you to see.
 This includes the Temple Bar, the Guinness Storehouse, the Dublin Castle, St. Patrick’s Cathedral, St. Stephen’s Green the Jameson Distillery.
 It’s a big city, so I have you spending the first three days in Dublin exploring (including the day you arrive).

 If you are a big fan of beer and\or whiskey, I would definitely recommend checking out the Guinness Storehouse and the Jameson Distillery.
 Both of these iconic brands offer taste tests and tours for visitors.
 If you are a history buff, then the Dublin Castle and the historic St. Patrick’s Cathedral are right up your alley.
 To finish off any long day of sight-seeing, stop by one of the city’s wonderful pubs for a pint or two of beer.
 I would recommend the Temple Bar area of town as it is world-renowned for its high concentration of pubs and lively nightlife.
-If you would like more information on what to see and do, as well as where to stay and eat, in the city of Dublin, I have included a link to my visitor guide for you to review below.
+If you would like more information on what to see and do, as well as where to stay and eat, in the city of Dublin, I have included a link to my visitor guide for you to review in my Ireland travel itinerary guide below.

 |Dublin, Ireland Visitor’s Guide|